kentcdodds/genie/README.md

 Also before you push, make sure to do the following:
  1. Run `grunt bumpup:patch` (or minor, or major as the case may be)
  2. Run `grunt` to build the library (don't push if this fails :))

+**Note:** genie has a jshint grunt task which enforces some of the styling we want to be consistent in the project.
+Take a look at the configuration for this task to know what those requirements are.

 ##Issues